-As a scientist in McMaster University’s Stem Cell and Cancer Research Institute, Singh now spends her life looking for the molecular and genetic answers to these questions.
+As a scientist in McMaster University’s Cancer Research Centre, Singh now spends her life looking for the molecular and genetic answers to these questions.

 She’s discovered an abnormal stem cell—the brain tumour initiating cell (BTIC)—that may drive the formation of brain tumours.
 It’s the first isolation of cancer stem cells in the central nervous system—a discovery with important implications for understanding how brain tumours start.